Comic Book / Universal War One

 - Time Travel: in fact, Kalish discovers how to travel through Time and space.

-- Twenty Minutes into the Future: the story is set 100 years into the future, but the society and technology is almost the same as today.
+- 20 Minutes into the Future: the story is set 100 years into the future, but the society and technology is almost the same as today.
 The only major scientific advantances are atomic fusion and anti-gravity.
 No intelligent robots, no cybernetics.
 The society ?
 Ruled by a U.N./NATO expy.
 And they bombed Serbia, like NATO did in the end of the 1990ies. the fast progress in thos two areas are due to a stable time loop, justifying a setting with huge spaceships but little other advanced technologies.

 - Twist Ending: who is the Big Bad ?